 Step 2: Lay the rein on the outside of your horse’s neck (new cue).
 Lay it there with enough pressure that he is feeling it firmly, but don’t jerk or even engage his face if possible.

 Step 3: Simultaneously use your outside leg to push his shoulder around the corner (old cue as a hint).
 Be sure you have taken all pressure off of your inside leg so that he can move freely in the direction of your request.
 If he seems to give you no response whatsoever, reach down to guide him with the direct rein (both a hint and a little unwanted “pressure”).

-Step 4: Release: When he has made the turn, release the aids and let him walk a straight line.
+Step 4: Release: When he has made the turn, release the aides and let him walk a straight line.